microsoft/AzureKeyVaultExplorer/README.md

 * Support single or dual vaults
 * Upload and download certificate (.pfx, .p12 and .cer) files
 * Import and export certificates to user or machine stores in just few clicks
-* Support both secret based certitifactes and new Azure Key Vault Certificates, for more details see here:  http://aka.ms/kvssl
+* Support both secret based certificates and new Azure Key Vault Certificates, for more details see here:  http://aka.ms/kvssl
 * Secret compression, to allow secrets which are bigger than 25 KB limit
 * Drag and Drop of certificates and secrets to / from Windows Explorer or another instance of Vault Explorer
 * Copy secret to clipboard for a configurable short time, just hit Ctrl + C